Observational constraints of the modified cosmology through Barrow entropy: Conclusions

 For the last point, it is interesting to compare the obtained constraints on Barrow cosmology with the results based on Tsallis cosmology reported in \cite{ts12}.
-Considering both Barrow and Tsallis scenarios, there is a slight alleviation in $\sigma_8$ tension with a quintessential behaviour of dark energy according to dataset (II), which is more significant in TMG model.
-However, considering physical principles and the motivation of correction, Barrow cosmology and TMG model describe two different corrections to the area law of entropy.
+Considering both Barrow and Tsallis scenarios, there is a slight alleviation in $\sigma_8$ tension with a quintessential behaviour of dark energy according to dataset (II), which is more significant in th TMG model.
+Also, the quintessential character of dark energy in Barrow and Tsallis cosmologies is in reasonable agreement with the wCDM model.
+However, considering physical principles and the motivation of correction, Barrow cosmology and the TMG model describe two different corrections to the area law of entropy.